Understanding Blended Learning

 This week’s development task is to conceptualize your blended learning course.
 We’ll operationalize this a bit by producing two design documents:

-- Course Blueprint: Blank template with instructions [Word doc; size=349kb]
+- Course Blueprint: Blank template with instructions [Download docx; Download doc]

 Makes evident the existing design of your course along with any gaps.
 Think of the Blueprint as a working draft.
-But starting with it will guide your thinking about other development tasks in the weeks ahead.
+Use it to guide your thinking about other development tasks in the weeks ahead.

 - Mix Map: Blank template with instructions [Word doc; size=45kb] Completed sample [pdf file; size=24kb]